 In the normal course of events, you won’t see water coming from the exhaust system of the vehicle.
-But if you notice that your tailpipe is leaking water out from it, then it means your exhaust system must have water inside it.
-This is no reason to be alarmed because the cause is not always a big deal.
+But if you notice that your tailpipe is leaking or dripping water out from it, then it means your exhaust system must have water inside it.
+This is no reason to be alarmed because the cause is usually no big deal.

 However, it would be a good idea to get this situation investigated and diagnosed by a professional mechanic if you’re not confident in your abilities.
 Otherwise, it could create a worse outcome that will cost you hundreds or even thousands of dollars.

 In most of these situations, it will be no big deal.
 The worst case would normally be that you would have to replace a small component or two which will cost you a few hundred dollars.
 Below are some common causes of water coming from the exhaust in normal and abnormal conditions.

 Reasons Why Water is Coming Out of Your Tailpipe

 After your engine has just performed the internal combustion process, there is a carbon dioxide and water mixture that forms as a result.
 Once your engine has been given some time to cool down, there are remaining exhaust gasses which leave the chamber and come out of the tailpipe.